fmicompbio/orthos/README.md

 2. Performing queries with the original and decomposed specific and polytopic fractions against the `orthosData` contrast database

-For more details on usage please refere to the Bioconductor vignette:
+For more details on usage please refer to the package vignette.